A Lightweight Approach for State Machine Replication: Consensus with a Median Rule

 On the positive side, there is a minimum fraction for the number of useful servers, where that fraction stays stable, even if the adversary blocks a certain fraction of servers.
 This will define our ``operating range'' where our system guarantees liveness.
 Note that the specific thresholds of useful servers (3/4) and adversary ratio (1/10) are subject to our choice of parameters $(6,3)$ in the median rule.
 In the interest of keeping our (already extensive) analysis manageable, we settle on this set of parameters, as this turns out to have suitable properties for our purposes.

-\begin{lemma} If the initial fraction of useful servers is at least $1/2$ then for any 1-late $1/10$-blocking adversary, the fraction of useful servers monotonically converges to at least $3/4$ in just $O(\log n)$ rounds, and once it is at least $3/4$, it will be at least $3/4$ for polynomially many rounds, w.h.p. \end{lemma}
+\begin{lemma} If the initial fraction of useful servers is at least $1/2$ then for any 1-late $1/10$-blocking adversary, the fraction of useful servers monotonically converges to at least $3/4$ in just $O(\log n)$ rounds, w.h.p., and once it is at least $3/4$, it will be at least $3/4$, w.h.p., for any number of rounds that is polynomial in $n$. \end{lemma}

 \begin{proof} Let $X_{i,t}$, $X_t$, $x_t$ and $f(x)$ be defined as in the proof above.
 Note that $X_{i,t+1}=1$ if and only if server $i$ is not blocked in rounds $t$ and $t+1$ and it successfully applies the $(6,3)$-median rule in round $t$, which has a probability of $f(x_t)$.